-Designed as a five-year programme, the Towns Fund is an opportunity to bid for up to £25 million by developing a town investment plan with project proposals that “should drive long term economic and productivity growth through investment in connectivity, land use, economic assets including cultural assets, skills and enterprise infrastructure.”
+Designed as a five-year programme, the Towns Fund is an opportunity to bid for up to £25 million by developing a town investment plan.
+It should include project proposals that: “should drive long term economic and productivity growth.
+This should be through investment in connectivity, land use, economic assets including cultural assets, skills and enterprise infrastructure.”
 Only proposals that fall within the scope of the above statement will be considered and are intended to promote the long term sustainable economic growth of the town.

 They also published their own Towns Fund FAQs document regarding their guidance.

 How has the Towns Fund board engaged or consulted with the local community?

 The structure of the board means they already have good communication connections locally.
 They also make use of the offer of Barnsley Council to utilise their social media and host a webpage with which to pass on news and updates.

 Under the restrictions of the COVID-19 pandemic, specific Towns Fund consultation took place over a 17 day period (Friday 28 August to 13 September 2020).
 We wanted to assess the level of support for the four proposed Towns Fund themes that projects were going to be developed around.
 These are: growing, connecting, developing and placemaking.

 - A quarter page advert in the Barnsley Chronicle.

 - A 10-day advert Monday to Friday on Dearne FM (30 seconds, six times a day).

 - Direct email/phone contact to target groups by customer engagement and area council teams.